 Give or take fifteen years ago, I started to donate them to the “Kinderkankerfonds” (Children’s Cancer Foundation).
 They are located at the University Hospital in Ghent and run the department where children with cancer stay.
 There is room for thirty children.
 Downstairs they have a cosy room “De Living” with cosy seats, a kitchen and a craft’s table for the patients’ family to relax in and be close to their relatives.

-A few years ago a friend suggested I’d sell them (you pay and you get the doll) and put them up for financial adoption (you pay and the hospital gets the doll).
-I have done so for a couple of years now and every year I don’t only take the dolls to the hospital but also the money I have collected.
+Once a friend suggested I’d sell them (you pay and you get the doll) and put them up for financial adoption (you pay and the hospital gets the doll).
+I have done so for a good many years now and every year I don’t only take the financial adopted dolls to the hospital but also the remaining dolls and the money I collect.

 Another thing I like knitting is baby hats.
 I have made quite a few.
 For one or two I adapted a toy pattern and made it into a hat.
 And when you can turn a toy pattern into a hat, you can do it the other way too!